tomwwright/aws-multi-az-load-balancers/README.md

 {"message":"ok"}
 ```

 In the AWS Console > EC2 > Network Interfaces, we can see the allocated network interfaces.
-We can see the load balancer deploys a network interface in each the configured subnet for each AZ:
+We can see the load balancer deploys a network interface in the configured subnet for each AZ:

 ![Load balancer ENIs](docs/load-balancer-eni.png)